-For further information on any of the hazardous materials recycling programs listed below, please contact Environmental Affairs.
+For further information on any of the hazardous materials recycling programs listed below, please contact Environmental Affairs staff.
 To submit your materials for recycling, please fill out our Chemical Waste Disposal form.

 Battery recycling here at UNC-CH can include many types of batteries.
 The University recycles all types of batteries including lithium, nickel-cadmium, mercury, zinc, lead acid, alkaline, zinc carbonaire, and silvSer oxide, etc. Recycling batteries helps keep toxic metals out of landfills and helps prevent ground water contamination.
 The two most common battery types are the alkaline batteries used in personal items (i.e. Walkman, flashlights, and boom boxes) and the lead-acid batteries used in vehicles.
 All types of batteries can be recycled.